Expertise

 From mutual Will agreements to matters involving self-managed superannuation funds, the team at Kells offers a complete range of services to meet your estate planning needs.

-With strategically located offices across Sydney, Wollongong and the Illawarra region, we offer the benefit of convenience and accessibility to our clients in NSW.
+With strategically located offices across Wollongong and the Illawarra region, we offer the benefit of convenience and accessibility to our clients in NSW.

 We do not make you fit into a “one size fits all” for your estate planning requirements.
 Instead, we tailor our solutions to meet your unique needs and goals.